 “The draw of betting on the Saints is incredibly intriguing for oddsmakers because there is so much chaos with the unknown factor but it’s controlled chaos because we all know something absolutely crushing is waiting at the end.
 It’s just a matter of what.”

-One potential positive, Hillenbrand notes, is that the major bettors believe the collapse will occur in next year’s championship, Super Bowl LIV.
+One potential positive, Hillenbrand notes, is that the major bettors believe the collapse will occur in this year’s championship, Super Bowl LIV.

 “The Saints blew it in the Divisional Round two seasons ago.
 Last year, they got screwed in the NFC Championship.
 So, it only makes sense this year for them to go one round better for the ultimate wager,” he said.
 “The NFL didn’t just partner up with Caesars for nothing, you know.”

 Before Saints fans develop hope during this desolate offseason, Hillenbrand noted that while the team will almost certainly get help here and there from the league in 2019 with a successful regular season to make up for the no-call in this year’s NFC Championship, there’s nearly a 100% certainty that the NFL will crush their souls in the Super Bowl.

 “The NFL has had a lot of fun with the Saints over the years,” Hillenbrand said, noting that the league’s embarrassment over Bountygate added the motivation.
 “They’re our biggest draw.
 I mean, aside from the higher stakes games lately, look at previous years test games like against New England, New York Giants, Oakland, Denver, and Atlanta, and it’s all been building since 2012 to next season’s magical moment.”